 2 Remote sessions

 These skills development sessions run one Saturday each month via Zoom.
-During these online Saturday master classes you will be working with fellow students in a small group facilitated by myself.
-You will be trained delivering remote coaching to a fellow student and be coached yourself.
+During these online Saturday master classes, you will be working with fellow students in a small group facilitated by myself.
+You will be trained to deliver remote coaching to a fellow student and be coached yourself.
 These online workshops run on the following 2019 dates: 5 January – 2 February – 2 March – 6 April – 18 May – 15 June – 6 July – 7 September – 5 October – 2 November – 7 December

 Other features of the online master classes:

 - The day will run from 9am until 5pm.